SingleDevOps/justeatassessment/README.md

 This application does two things:

->  1. On **MainPage**, it validates the postcode, searches it and returns the first 10 restaurants for any valid UK postcode.
+>  1. On **MainPage**, it validates the postcode, searches it and returns the first 10 restaurants for any valid UK postcode, with error handling (e.g. Validation API Fails, Request Timeout).
 This is done through two APIs:

  - postcode.io validation api: https://postcodes.io/postcodes/${postcode}/validate